-Since 2018, we have progressively introduced our new product line, NUTBROWN.
-Unlike the Grand Granola, these are grain free granolas, meaning they are produced without any cereals.
-Today, 6 flavors exist, including 4 vegan ones.
-But why grain free granola?
-Is a recipe without cereals still good?
-We will go through all your questions in this article.
+Since 2017, we have been introducing our new product line, NUTBROWN, little by little.
+Unlike Grand Granola, these are grain-free granolas produced in a grain-free environment.
+Today, 6 flavours exist, including 4 vegan ones.
+But why grain-free granola?
+Is a granola recipe without oats and other grains still tasty?
+We will answer all your questions in this article.

-In the Grand Granola assortment, you will find oats, spelt, rye and barley.
-All organic certified by Ecocert Canada.
-Cereals are the traditional basis of any self-respecting granola.
+In our Grand Granola, you will find oats, spelt, rye and barley which have all been certified organic by Ecocert Canada.
+Traditionally, grains are the base of any self-respecting granola.
 They provide the crispy texture that we all know so well and they also are very nourishing.
-Cereals are an essential staple food of our diet, and Health Canada recommends that they be given the greatest importance, on the exact same level as vegetables, fruits and other protein or plant-based foods in our diet.
-Source Health Canada.
+Grains are a staple food for most people, and Health Canada recommends that they be given the greatest importance in our diet, on the same level as vegetables, fruits and plant-based sources of protein.
+Source: Health Canada.

-Cereals, certainly, but above all, whole grains!
-Our cereal products are all whole grain certified.
-Health Canada specifically recommends their consumption considering they contain far more fiber than refined grains.
+When we talk about grains, we mean whole grains above all!
+Our products that contain grains are all whole grain certified.
+Health Canada specifically recommends whole grains because they contain far more fibre than refined grains do.
 More info on whole grains.

-Oats, for example, are rich in soluble fiber.
-They help lower blood cholesterol levels, control blood sugar, regulate appetite and weight gain, and can prevent colon cancer.
-Source Dietitians of Canada.
+Oats, for example, are rich in soluble fibre.
+They help lower blood cholesterol levels, control blood sugar, can regulate appetite and weight gain, and can prevent colon cancer.
+Source.
 Learn more about oats.

-Spelt, for its part, is rich in insoluble fiber.
+Spelt, for its part, is rich in insoluble fibre.
 It has the great advantage of regulating bowel transit.
-Low consumption of insoluble fiber can lead to constipation.
-The excess will have the opposite effect.
-It is therefore important to consume the right amount in order to benefit from good digestive health and prevent certain diseases.
-Spelt is rich in iron and protein, making it an ingredient of choice, although its yield is lower than that of wheat, for example.
+If you don’t eat enough insoluble fibre, that can lead to constipation.
+An excess of insoluble fibre will have the opposite effect.
+Therefore, it is important to consume the right amount in order to benefit from good digestive health and prevent certain diseases.
+Spelt is rich in iron and protein, making it a great healthy choice, although its yield is lower than that of wheat, for example.
 Learn more about spelt.

-Rye acts against cardiovascular disease, type 2 diabetes as well as cancer.
-Phytoestrogens, Sterols, Antioxidants, Alkylresorcinols, Phenolic Acids, Fibers… All these elements with barbaric names are all the allies for our health that can be found in rye.
-It therefore certainly deserves to be part of our diet!
+Rye acts against cardiovascular disease and type 2 diabetes as well as cancer.
+Phytoestrogens, Sterols, Antioxidants, Alkylresorcinols, Phenolic Acids, Fibres… All of these elements with tongue-twisting names are allies for our health that are found in rye.
+Therefore, rye certainly deserves to be part of our diet!
 Learn more about rye.

-Barley is also rich in soluble fiber and antioxidants.
+Barley is also rich in soluble fibre and antioxidants.
 Learn more about barley.

-In short, cereals are an essential basis for a good intake of fiber, antioxidants, proteins, vitamins, minerals… they can also prevent certain diseases.
-So why put them aside?
+In short, grains are essential for including fibre, antioxidants, proteins, vitamins, and minerals in our diets… they can also prevent certain diseases.
+So, why put them aside?

-There are several reasons that may cause some consumers to stay away from cereals.
-First of all, by skepticism.
-Indeed, some nutritionists, doctors, naturopaths, sports coaches… have contributed to the growth of grain-free products.
-A momentum supported by nutritional arguments and the fear of gluten.
-This has become the number one public enemy in the food industry this last decade.
+There are several reasons that may cause some consumers to stay away from grains.
+First of all, skepticism.
+Some nutritionists, doctors, naturopaths, and sports coaches have contributed to the growth of grain-free products.
+This momentum is supported by nutritional arguments and the fear of gluten, which has become public enemy number one in the food industry this last decade.

-We hear and sometimes get confused with all the notions about the subject.
-And for good reason, it is a topic that is relayed everywhere to explain pains of all kinds.
-A bit like Lyme disease.
+We hear and sometimes get confused with all the different news about gluten intolerance.
+There’s a good reason for that: it can be used to explain pains of all kinds, a bit like Lyme disease.

 In both cases, it is important to stay away from gluten to avoid unpleasant or dangerous side effects: malnutrition, lactose intolerance, anemia, osteoporosis, kidney stones, etc. Learn more about celiac disease and gluten.

-The abuse of refined cereals in recent decades has led to the association of cereals with junk food.
-Refined cereals are found in white flour, white rice, white pasta, white bread, couscous, and therefore also in many processed industrial products.
+The overuse of refined grains in recent decades has led to the association of cereals with junk food.
+Refined cereals are found in white flour, white rice, white pasta, white bread, couscous, and also in many processed industrial products.
 They are also easier to preserve, so there are fewer losses for the manufacturers who use them.

-However, contrary to what the purity of their name indicates, they are less interesting in dietary terms than their “raw” parents.
-In fact, by grinding or sieving, the refining will remove the bran and the germ from the cereal.
-This has the disadvantage of also removing the fibers and a good part of the precious vitamins and minerals.
-For example, refined cereals are more caloric because they contain more carbohydrates.
+However, contrary to what the purity of their name indicates, they are less nutritious than their “raw” parents.
+In fact, whether by grinding or sieving the grains, the refining process removes grains’ bran and germ, which also removes the fibre and most of the precious vitamins and minerals.
+Refined grains also have more calories because they contain more carbohydrates.
 Learn more.

-Another topic for debate: followers of the Paleo Diet believe that the human genome has not changed enough to follow the introduction of cereals in our diet.
+Another topic for debate: followers of the Paleo Diet believe that the human genome has not changed enough to tolerate the introduction of grains in our diet.
 More info in our article about this topic.

 We conceived the NUTBROWN products first and foremost to offer an original, gourmet and healthy alternative to traditional granola.
-Almonds, sunflower seeds, cashews, sesame, flax, coconut… We use nuts and seeds that offer a wide variety of nutritional aspects that are different from traditional granola.
+Almonds, sunflower seeds, cashews, sesame, flax, coconut… We use nuts and seeds that offer a wide variety of nutritional benefits, some of which are not found in traditional granola.